arizona-linguistics/colrc-v2/README.md

 - [`git`](https://git-scm.com/downloads)
 - [`python3`](https://www.python.org/downloads/)
 - [`node`](https://nodejs.org/en/download/)
-- If you are running Windows, you'll need to use [`WSL`](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with [`Debian`](https://wiki.debian.org/InstallingDebianOn/Microsoft/Windows/SubsystemForLinux)
-- - once you have Debian installed, you will need to run `sudo apt-get update` and then `sudo apt-get upgrade`
-- - you will also want to be sure you configure [`Docker Desktop to connect with WSL`](https://docs.docker.com/desktop/windows/wsl/)
+- If you are running Windows, you'll need to use [`WSL`](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with [`Debian`](https://wiki.debian.org/InstallingDebianOn/Microsoft/Windows/SubsystemForLinux).
+Once you have Debian installed, you will need to run `sudo apt-get update` and then `sudo apt-get upgrade`.
+You will also want to be sure you configure [`Docker Desktop to connect with WSL`](https://docs.docker.com/desktop/windows/wsl/)
 - We recommend using [`VSCode`](https://code.visualstudio.com/) as your code editor for this project.

+Note that if you're using one of our Jetstream2 virtual machines, all of these prereqs are already there except for node.
+You'll only need node and NPM if you're working on running or trouble-shooting node processes outside of the docker container.
+But they're very easy to install on Jetstream - you can just type `node` or `npm` at the command line, and that system will tell you the command to use to install these libraries.

 ## First Installation